digitalpenguin/fredcropper/core/components/fredcropper/docs/readme.txt

 - Display live image data (width, height, position etc.) while cropping.

 - Allow developer to set the quality of crop output.
 Currently is hard-coded at 100%.

-- Swap out the source image for a single or many crops.
-This will allow you to have different images for different screen sizes if desired.
-  Currently all crops within the same Fred element come from the same source image.

 - Have a modal with fields for the user to add content for the alt and title tags.